hashinami46/sakamichi-app-ts-cli/README.md

 ## 🆕 Updating Guide
 **Always use the latest package update because there might be some bugs fix.**
 - **Using git clone** \
-If you use git clone to download these assets just simply excute this command in the project root directory.
+If you use git clone to download these assets just simply execute this command in the project root directory.
 It will automatically download the latest update.
 Just copy the code "git config --global --add blablabla" to your terminal and retry the pull command if you get error message "dubious ownership in repository".
 ```
 git pull origin main